 Each Educator is registered to care for children aged birth to 12 years 11 months.
 The Service offers a range of affordable child care options including full time, part time, evening, overnight care, occasional, weekend and emergency care, as well as before and after school care.
+In various locations.

 The Service provides a support service for Educators, parents and children.
 We assist parents with updated information on Educators’ vacancies.
 We offer advice and support educators on the care provided to families and undertake the necessary administrative activities, which enables parents to have access to Government funding and Child Care Benefit (CCB) and Child Care Rebate (CCR) .